These pages are currently under review and will be updated shortly. Please contact the admissions tutor for more detailed information.

 The School of Psychology does not typically interview applicants, but may under certain circumstances - please see "Interviews" section above.

-Details of the minimum academic requirements for entry into the programmes described above are tabulated below.
-A-level, Welsh Baccalaureate and International Baccalaureate requirements can be found in Course Finder.
+Details of typical offers for entry into the programmes described above are tabulated below.
+A-level, Welsh Baccalaureate and International Baccalaureate offers can be found in Course Finder.

 The following applies to both BSc Psychology (C800) and BSc Psychology with Professional Placement (C810).